After 96 hours of research evaluating 125 products, we picked Suavecito Pomade Original Hold as our top choice.

 On the other hand, you’ll need to work harder to find a water-based pomade that holds as firmly as an oil-based one.
 However, some guys prefer that as it allows them to restyle their do throughout the day.
-You’ll pay more, of course, but these are usually less prone to leaving your hair looking greasy (though you’ll certainly get the shine you want).
+You’ll pay more, of course, but these are usually less prone to leaving your hair looking greasy (though you’ll undoubtedly get the shine you want).

-Pomades fall somewhere along a range of holds.
-There are definitely those that provide a high hold similar to gels, though you should expect your hair to feel crunchy as you’ll get with a gel.
+Pomades fall somewhere along with a range of holds.
+There are those that provide a high hold similar to gels, though you should expect your hair to feel crunchy as you’ll get with a gel.
 You will always have some flexibility to move and restyle your hair when you’re using a pomade.

 However, there are also pomades that provide medium-to-low hold.
-These are usually water-based and more expensive, but are absolutely the right choice for some men.
+These are usually water-based and more expensive but are absolutely the right choice for some men.
 That said, the majority of pomades offer a medium to medium-high hold.
-Your hair won’t be stiff, but it shouldn’t move unless you want it to (or you chase tornadoes for fun - in which case, which styling product to use is likely not high on your priority list during those moments).
+Your hair won’t be stiff, but it shouldn’t move unless you want it to (or you chase tornadoes for fun - in which case, which styling product to use is likely, not high on your priority list during those moments).

 There’s no doubt about it; pomades offer plenty of sleek shine.
-Some give low shines, some give high shines - but you’re always going to find it in a pomade.
+Some give low shines, and some give high shines - but you’re always going to find it in a pomade.
 If you’re not a fan of your hair glistening in the sun, you want to stay away from this product.
 You’re better off with a clay - and perhaps some hairspray if you need a serious hold to go with it.

 You may need to do some personal testing when it comes to the shine you want.
 One reason is the type of hair you have (and the speed at which the natural scalp oils travel from the roots along the shaft of your hair).
 Another is the amount of moisture on your hair when you apply it.
-If your hair is a little more damp, the final product will appear wetter and shinier.
+If your hair is a little damper, the final product will appear wetter and shinier.

-The new classic example of styles that make the most of hair pomade can be found on David Beckham.
+The new classic example of styles that make the most of the hair pomade can be found on David Beckham.
 It is a slick, neat appearance that you’ll find with this product.
 (If you’re looking for a truly classic example, look no further than Bing Crosby.)

 Of course, you’ve seen pomades on the likes of the Hemsworth brothers and Justin Timberlake in the past as well.
 If you’re thinking about Zac Efron whenever your mind considers pomade, then you’re totally on the right track.
 And, if you’re rocking a tamed afro, a small amount of pomade scrunched into the ends can make a big impact.